Points, Badges, and Leaderboards – Do they really work?

 Over the past several years I’ve been playing around with different Gamification widgets and platforms to experiment with a Points, Badges, and Leaderboard (PBL) system for this blog.

-Now, as I’ve described many times before, even though PBLs aren’t the greatest thing ever (my upcoming books titled “Actionable Gamification – Beyond Points, Badges, and Leaderboards.”
+Now, as I’ve described many times before, even though PBLs aren’t the greatest thing ever (my book day titled “Actionable Gamification – Beyond Points, Badges, and Leaderboards.”
 Go figure.), they have an important place in Gamification.
 What makes them particularly tricky is that, depending on how its designed, the PBL game can be encouraging or insulting to users.

 A Good PBL system can Engage the User

 A good PBL game encourages the user to engage and dive deeper into content, seek out relevant information, and connect with and ultimately return to the host site (i.e., like my blog).

 Take Khan Academy for an example.
-Their new ‘Learning Dashboard’ entices users to take a series of lessons on a range of topics, gaining skill progress points, and achievement awards for completing challenges, while amassing energy points for having watched tutorials and completed quizzes.
+Their ‘Learning Dashboard’ entices users to take a series of lessons on a range of topics, gaining skill progress points, and achievement awards for completing challenges, while amassing energy points for having watched tutorials and completed quizzes.
 All of these mechanics ultimately encourages the user to learn math, science, etc.

 My goal is similar: educate and engage users on human-focused design and gamification techniques.
 To transform a regular visitor into a bona fide gamification aficionado takes some time.
 A well designed PBL game would certainly add some cachet for the visitor to keep on reading my articles, watching my videos, and engaging in conversation with yours truly (something I definitely take a lot of enjoyment in and garners many PBL points).

 Why I Chose the Captain Up Platform